rsek/dataforged/README.md

   * **Moves-Reference-012521** (move text, move-related oracles)
   * **Launching-Your-Campaign-112220** (setting Truth oracles, character creation prompt oracles)

+## Semantic vs. Programmatic Versions
+Most of the JSON data is formatted to reflect the semantics of the information (as opposed to practical use right out of the box).
+Since I can't predict what they'll be used for (and pretty much anyone using them will need to edit them to some extent), the idea is that the data should be logical and human-readable so that they're easy to reformat.

+Some files have a "programmatic" version, with information formatted in arrays.

 ## Oracle Tables

 Square brackets in an oracle result represent a reference to another oracle, or a special result like "roll twice".